 - M Class Dust Extraction – What equipment is available?

 DUST KILLS.
 NOT TODAY.
 BUT YEARS DOWN THE LINE.

 Dust is a silent and sometimes invisible threat that can take years to show visible damage, which can then be too late.

 Why do I need M Class Dust Extraction?

-The HSE recently published figures which states that around 8000 people each year in the UK alone lose their life due to cancer caused by inhaling hazardous dust particles.
+The HSE published figures which states that around 8000 people each year in the UK alone lose their life due to cancer caused by inhaling hazardous dust particles.
+Every week, construction workers die from lung diseases caused by exposure to dust.
 In addition, around 39,000 people each year suffer from respiratory health issues due to inhaling dust particles.
 Let’s put that first number into perspective: in the UK in 2015, 1732 people were killed in road traffic accidents.
 Therefore, you’re almost 5 times more likely to die from harmful dust inhalation at work than you are in a car crash.

 To quote the HSE’s guidelines on dust control:

 "Regularly breathing construction dust can cause diseases like lung cancer, asthma, chronic obstructive pulmonary disease (COPD – which includes emphysema and other breathing difficulties) and silicosis.
 Silica is the second biggest killer of construction workers after asbestos."